 Bløtkake is a classic Norwegian cake worthy of celebrations both big and small.
 Made with a sponge cake known as sukkerbrød, filled with a sweet fruit filling and slathered in whipped cream, this easy cake takes just an hour to make.

-At its core, Scandinavian treats are three things: Simple, delicious and fresh.
+At their core, Scandinavian treats are three things: Simple, delicious and fresh.

-They’re the kind of treats you can whip up on a weeknight with pantry staples but that look like they just came out of a five star restaurant for the fanciest of occasions.
+Whether it's a classic marzipan cake, a showstopping kransekake or an unassuming eplekake, they're the kind of treats that can be whipped up on a weeknight with pantry staples and look like they came out of a five-star restaurant for the fanciest of occasions.

 They taste the way summer smells and somehow always leave you both satisfied and wanting more.

-And the classic Norwegian bløtkake is all of these things and more.
+And the classic Norwegian bløtkake is unequivocally all of these things.

 First, make the sponge cake.

-Pour the batter into a parchment paper lined 8″ round cake pan and bake at 325F for 30-35 minutes, or until light golden brown.
+Pour into a parchment paper-lined cake pan and bake at 325F for 30-35 mins.

-A note on greasing your cake pan: Unlike most cakes, you won’t want to grease your pan for this one.
-To make removal easy, be sure to line the bottom of the pan with parchment paper.
-Once the cake has baked and cooled, run a paring knife around the edges and turn it out onto parchment paper.
+A note on greasing your cake pan: Unlike other cakes, you won't want to grease your pan for this one.
+Line the bottom with parchment paper for easy removal and use a paring knife to release the edges.

 Second, make the whipped cream.